 Proposals to clear vegetation on rural and rural residential zoned land are dealt with through the Native Vegetation Act 2003, administered by the Border Rivers Gwydir and Northern Rivers Catchment Management Authorities.
+This legislation is under review with draft legislation to come into force from 1 January 2014.

 Proposals to clear vegetation on urban zoned land is dealt with by Council.
-During 2007/08 and 2008/09, Council received no applications to clear remnant vegetation through the development assessment process.
+During 2012/2013, Council received no applications to clear remnant vegetation through the development assessment process.